FTRG: Who We Are

 Dr. Daly is a child psychologist with a research and clinical specialization in maltreatment trauma.
 Specifically, her research program has focused on the neural and socioemotional impacts of trauma exposure across the lifespan, and risk and resilience factors implicated in the intergenerational transmission of family violence.
 Through her treatment experiences, Dr. Daly has become passionate about child advocacy and institutional reform.
 She is particularly interested in research initiatives geared toward the identification of systemic problems and modification of existing operating procedures within systems responsible for child welfare (e.g., CPS, family courts, schools).
 She is incredibly excited to be contributing to FTRG’s work on this within the military, and to be working in implementation science generally.
 Dr. Daly received her PhD in Child Clinical Psychology from the Pennsylvania State University.

-Dr. Drew is a qualitative and mixed methods researcher who is interested in the development of interpersonal relationships and their impact on well-being.
-She seeks to identify modifiable targets for developmentally relevant, evidence-informed prevention and intervention efforts.
-She uses developmental science and ecological frames for relationship-based analyses, often including dyadic and triadic interactions, to explore factors associated with the growth and development of interpersonal relationships.
+Dr. Drew is a qualitative and mixed methods researcher who is interested in interpersonal relationships’ (e.g., spouses, parent-child, mentor-mentee) influences on children and families.
+Her research focuses on how evidence-based prevention programs can bolster these relationships and the factors that influence how programs are implemented and sustained.
 Dr. Drew completed her PhD in Sociology and Social Work at Boston University.
 Her doctoral work focused on relational processes and program support for youth mentoring relationships.
 Her postdoctoral fellowship, also at Boston University, focused on supports for military children and families.

 Dr. Jasara Hogan is a clinical psychologist who is passionate about the dissemination and implementation of evidence-based treatments.
 She completed her doctoral training at the University of Utah where she studied the etiology and treatment of romantic relationship distress with an emphasis on the efficacy of Integrative Behavioral Couple Therapy (IBCT).
 During internship at the Charleston Consortium, Dr. Hogan transitioned her research to understanding the role of romantic relationship functioning in the etiology, course, and treatment of individual Alcohol Use Disorder and binge drinking behavior.
 Prior to joining FTRG, Dr. Hogan was a Building Interdisciplinary Research Careers in Women’s Health (BIRCWH) scholar and Research Assistant professor at the Medical University of South Carolina in the Addiction Sciences Division.